hashicorp/vault/website/source/docs/secrets/aws/index.html.md

 ## Quick Start

-Mount the aws secret backend using the `vault mount` command:
+The first step to using the aws backend is to mount it.
+Unlike the `generic` backend, the `aws` backend is not mounted by default.

 ```text
 $ vault mount aws
 Successfully mounted 'aws' at 'aws'!
 ```

-Configure the root credentials that are used to manage IAM credentials:
+Next, we must configure the root credentials that are used to manage IAM credentials:

 ```text
 $ vault write aws/config/root \